joshsisto/Pi_Weather_Station/README.md

 ## Pi_Weather_Station: Weather Station Using Raspberry Pi and Sense HAT
+Python 3.4.2 - flask 0.10.1 - sense_hat 2.2.0
 ### Description
 These scripts use a
 [Raspberry Pi](http://amzn.to/2yB8HcM) with a
 [Sense HAT](http://amzn.to/2xS8PFX)
 to monitor temperature, humidity, pressure, and orientation.
-It displays the data taken by the sense HAT sensors and prints them to the sense HAT 8x8 LED matrix and makes the data available via the web browser using Flask.
-It also logs the data to a .csv file.
+The sensor information is displayed on the sense HAT 8x8 LED matrix, and via the web browser using Flask.

 ### Getting Started
-On your raspberry pi with sense HAT run the commands lines below
+On your raspberry pi with sense HAT run the command lines below

     `sudo apt-get update`
     `sudo apt-get upgrade`